nelhage/blog.nelhage.com/content/draft/efficiency-vs-resiliency.markdown

 Unfortunately, this observation alone rarely tells us what to do with any _particular_ system.
 If we're looking at some system and a first analysis suggests it's making inefficient use of inputs, we can't tell without looking more closely whether it's a den of dysfunction and bad design choices, or whether that superficial inefficiency is supporting vast reserves of redundancy and flexibility and slack that will enable it to weather any change that may come.
 We need to look closer, and we almost always need domain expertise in the particular team and particular problem.

-Futhermore, sometimes there _are_ free lunches.
+Furthermore, sometimes there _are_ free lunches.
 Some design choices or decisions do shift the Pareto front outwards, and not just move us along it.
 They may be rare in well-optimized systems, but we can't ignore their possibility.
 And many systems just haven't been that well optimized yet!

 In addition, the optimal point in the design space varies depending on the system.
 Sometimes reliability or resiliency is critically important, and we are right to tolerate massive first-order inefficiency.
 Sometimes, however, extreme efficiency is the correct goal: perhaps our margins are thin enough for it to be our only choice, or perhaps we are sufficiently confident in the stability of our domain and of the demands upon our system that we feel confident we will not face overly-drastic change of any sort.